Guseyn/guseyn.com/static/md/posts/declarative-rest-api.md

 This interface declares an endpoint (in api) with `url` that matches `regexpUrl` and specified `method` (`'GET'`, `'POST'`, etc.) in arguments of constructor.
 Also it's possible to pass some custom arguments via `...args`.
 This class has a method `body(request, response[, ...args])` that needs to be overridden and must return async object.

 It's important to mention that `Endpoint` is not an `AsyncObject`.
-That's how you can implement an `Endpoint`:
+And that's how you can implement an it:

 ```js